pwning/public-writeup/hitcon2016/pwn350-omegago/readme.md

 ### Exploit

-In order to trigger teh bug, we need to construct a game which takes
->394 moves, taking into account that repeat positions are not allowed, and the board only has 19x19, or 361 points.
+In order to trigger teh bug, we need to construct a game which takes greater than 394 moves, taking into account that repeat positions are not allowed, and the board only has 19x19, or 361 points.

 To do this, we use the concept of [ko](http://senseis.xmp.net/?ko).